We believe small steps compound over time.

 FAQS

 Most Urban Alchemy employees, including leadership, experienced long-term incarceration.
-When fully embraced, this life experience — including the difficult personal inner work it requires — holds the possibility of producing people with extraordinary emotional intelligence, exceptional social skills, and unique leadership qualities.
+When fully embraced, this life experience, including the difficult personal inner work it requires, holds the possibility of producing people with extraordinary emotional intelligence, exceptional social skills, and unique leadership qualities.

 Our effectiveness has been widely recognized as demonstrated by the increasing demand for our services.
 In just three years we have grown over 500% are now operating in multiple cities.
 In the last 12 months alone, Urban Alchemy has improved conditions in neighborhoods by:

-a.
-Providing over 600,000 toilet flushes and 14,000 showers for people in need
+7. Providing over 200,000 toilet flushes and 3,000 showers for people in need.

-Urban Alchemy’s leadership team is made up of experts who bring decades of wisdom from a wide range of experiences, communities, and backgrounds.
+Urban Alchemy’s leadership team is made up of experts who bring decades of wisdom from a

 Dr. Lena Miller, Chief Executive Officer

 Dr. Lena Miller is the co-founder and Chief Executive Officer of Urban Alchemy, providing oversight and guidance to the team responsible for the management, monitoring, and evaluation of all Urban Alchemy’s programs and services.
 Dr. Miller has two masters’ degrees in social work and psychology and completed her PsyD (Doctor of Psychology) in 2020.
-She has more than 20 years of experience providing effective services to low-income and homeless youth, adults, and families.
+She has more than 20 Urban Alchemy FAQ 7

 After working for almost 20 years with public health officials and other nonprofit leaders to try and get help for the psychological trauma experienced by Hunters Point’s youth and their families, in 2017 Dr. Miller enrolled in graduate school to pursue her doctorate in psychology.
 She focused on the impact of trauma, resilience, and healing in her studies and dissertation.
 This training would ultimately become the organizing principal for Urban Alchemy: transforming deep trauma into resilience and community revitalization.
 As with almost all residents of Bayview Hunters Point, Lena was personally impacted by mental illness, addiction, and homelessness in her own family.
 These experiences provided a visceral knowing and empathy that inform every aspect of Urban Alchemy’s program model and services.
 Today all services at Urban Alchemy are designed with the fundamental question in mind: how would you want your loved ones treated if they were using our services?
-UA strives to treat all our guests that way, because indeed all our guests are somebody’s loved ones, and many are actually the loved ones of UA staff.
+UA strives to treat all our guests that way, because indeed all our guests are somebody’s loved ones, and many are the loved ones of UA staff.

-Bayron Wilson, Chief Operations Officer
+Bayron Wilson, Chief Operating Officer

-Bayview Hunters Point community.
+Mr. Wilson has over 15 years of experience working with formerly incarcerated individuals to reenter the workforce and reestablish social stability.
+Mr. Wilson has managed nonprofit organizations that utilize social entrepreneurship to develop employment opportunities for individuals who encounter multiple barriers to employment.
+He is also a native of San Francisco’s Bayview Hunters Point community.
 Upon graduating from Grambling University with a bachelor’s degree in Business Administration, Mr. Wilson returned home.
 He was not able to escape from the chaos and violence that plagued the community and was incarcerated for 10 years.
 During this time, Mr. Wilson became a high-level clerk and was in a position where he could support many incarcerated individuals to structure their minds, time, and activities so that they could return home.
 Mr. Wilson utilized his time to improve himself and that of so many others; despite being sentenced to life in prison, he was paroled within 10 years.
+Upon earning his freedom, Mr. Wilson became a financial manager for low-income employees/participants at social enterprise, Rubicon Programs.
+Mr. Wilson quickly rose through the ranks from Financial Counselor to Program Manager.
+He developed experience managing multiple programs, establishing a positive workplace culture, producing marketing and communications materials, budgeting, and more.
+Mr. Wilson has learned to combine his education, experience in prison, and expertise in social enterprise to boldly operationalize the theory, values, and mission of Urban Alchemy into consistently, high quality services.

 Mike Anderer, Chief Systems Engineer